Installation

 Before, if you were using Windows, you could use WSL for installing pycolmap (please refer to issue #34 in pycolmap repo).
 However, now you can also try installing it with pip, it should work fine.

-If you prefer to use Docker, first, build the image:
+If you prefer using Docker, first, build the image:

 docker build --tag deep-image-matching .